-- As of December 31, 2011, there were 95 RFU facilities deployed under the SGIP, representing approximately 41.3 megawatts (MW) of rebated capacity.
-Eighty-six of these facilities were RFUR projects and represented approximately 37.2 MW of rebated capacity.
-The remaining nine "Other" RFU projects represented approximately 4.0 MW of rebated capacity. - RFU Report No. 19 marks the third appearance of completed SGIP projects utilizing directed biogas.
-Twenty nine projects added during 2011 were natural gas fuel cells that fulfill renewable fuel use requirements via purchase of landfill gas that is produced off-site. - Of the 86 RFUR projects, thirty-seven (43 percent) operated solely from on-site renewable fuels and as such inherently comply with renewable fuel use requirements.
-Of the remaining 49 dual-fuel RFUR facilities: - Four were found to be in compliance with renewable fuel use requirements, - Three were found to have their compliance status indeterminable based on the information available, - Two could not have their compliance determined due to a lack of information, - Five were found not to be applicable with respect to the requirements as they were no longer required to report compliance status (due to being out of contract and so no longer subject to the renewable fuel use requirements), - Thirty were found not to be applicable with respect to the requirements as they have not yet been operational for a full year, and - Five were found to be out of compliance. - Of the thirty facilities not yet applicable with respect to the renewable fuel use requirements, 29 are directed biogas systems where: - Eight facilities appear to be on track to use no more than 25% non-renewable fuel once they reach a full year of operation based on the information available, and - Twenty one facilities did not have compliance evaluated. - RFU facilities are powered by a variety of renewable fuel (i.e., biogas) resources.
-However, approximately 91 percent of the rebated capacity of RFU facilities deployed through December 31, 2011, was powered by biogas derived from landfills or wastewater treatment facilities.
+- As of June 30, 2012, there were 118 RFU facilities deployed under the SGIP, representing approximately 54.3 megawatts (MW) of rebated capacity.
+One hundred and nine of these facilities were RFUR projects and represented approximately 50.3 MW of rebated capacity.
+The remaining nine "Other" RFU projects represented approximately 4.0 MW of rebated capacity. - RFU Report No. 20 marks the fourth appearance of completed SGIP projects utilizing directed biogas.
+Twelve of the fifteen RFUR projects added during the first half of 2012 were natural gas fuel cells that fulfill renewable fuel use requirements via purchase of directed biogas that is produced off-site. - Of the 109 RFUR projects, 38 (35 percent) operated solely from on-site renewable fuels and as such inherently comply with renewable fuel use requirements.
+Of the remaining 71 dual-fuel RFUR facilities: - Five were found to be in compliance with renewable fuel use requirements, - Seven were conditionally in compliance until information found in directed biogas invoices can be verified, - One could not have its compliance determined due to a lack of information, - Eleven were found to have their compliance status indeterminable because information was available only at the fleet level, - Five were out of contract and as such were no longer subject to reporting and compliance requirements, - Thirty nine were found not to be applicable with respect to the requirements as they have not yet been operational for a full year, and - Three were found to be out of compliance. - Of the thirty nine facilities not yet applicable with respect to the renewable fuel use requirements, 36 are directed biogas systems.
+Unlike prior RFU Reports, in this report there were no facilities in this category for which we could evaluate compliance. - RFU facilities are powered by a variety of renewable fuel (i.e., biogas) resources.
+However, approximately 82 percent of the rebated capacity of RFU facilities deployed through June 30, 2012, was powered by biogas derived from landfills or wastewater treatment facilities.

-&lt;sup>7 Reasons why compliance was not evaluated are delineated in Section 3: Fuel Use at RFUR Projects
+&lt;sup>7 Reasons why compliance could not be evaluated are delineated in Section 3: Fuel Use at RFUR Projects